viamrobotics/docs/docs/manage/_index.md

 ## Create Account and Log In

 To get started on the Viam app, you must log in as an authorized user.
+Viam support sign up using Google, GitHub, Apple, and Email.

 Navigate to [the main page](https://app.viam.com/).
-If you haven't already, click **Sign Up** to create a new user.
+If you haven't created a user yet, click **Sign Up** to create a new user using your prefered Single Sign On method or your email address and a password.
-Select **Log In** to log in to the app with your Google credentials, or provide your Email address and choose a password.
+If you already have a user, click **Log In** to log in using your Single Sign On credentials or your email address and password.

 If you forget your password to the app, click **Forgot password** and enter your email address to obtain instructions to reset your password.

+{{< alert title="Info" color="info" >}}
+We do not automatically merge Single Sign On accounts.
+If you use Google to log in and then sign up with Apple, Viam treats that as two separate accounts.
+{{< /alert >}}

 ## Manage